Ashish013/FaceNet_TF-2.0/README.md

 - Try to make sure your face is visible clear and big so as to facilitate a nice and tight crop of your face; else when resizing, noise is induced into the model which takes a toll on the predicted identity

+## Do list:
+- [ ] Add config.yml file to access the training parameters.
+- [ ] Train on more data.
+- [ ] Interface a GUI to the config file.

 **Please feel free to PR and let me know if there are any errors :relaxed:**
 ## Resources: